Pete Sandoval: Career

 Sandoval explains that the reason for his split from Morbid Angel was not a religious matter, but having the time to recover from his back surgery which took much longer than he had expected, as the band would not wait for him to recover, thus prompting them to find a new drummer.
 He also mentioned that after the recording of Terrorizer's 2012 album Hordes of Zombies was when he converted to Christianity and his life started to change, crediting his mother and sister for their encouragement.
 Sandoval said that he would not have continued to perform in the band after his conversion due to his newfound religious differences with them.
 When asked if he misses performing with Morbid Angel, he said, "No, I don't.
 I don't miss it.
 I don't miss any of that."
 His relationship with any of the band members has been without any negativity on either side and was non existent for many years until late 2021 when Sandoval reconnected with David Vincent (a few years after his own split from Morbid Angel) in Vincent’s own group I Am Morbid when Sandoval’s other commitments were largely put on hold due to Terrorizer’s temporary hiatus.

 The spring of 2022 saw Sandoval and Vincent touring as part of I Am Morbid, with Sandoval taking over from Tim Yeung, who, somewhat ironically, was among the drummers to join Morbid Angel after Sandoval left.

 Influences

 Sandoval cited Clive Burr as a "huge influence" on his first year of drumming.
 Other significant influences include Dave Lombardo, Gene Hoglan and Neil Peart.

 Personal life

 Sandoval is a born-again Christian.
+He is autistic.